RA-Salles/sdb1_rep/works/codeinc/project1/donotreadme.txt

 	only oficial identity and crv from car is needed to perform a transference and, therefore, own a car.
 Using DETRAN's database, you can get other info with just the crv, meaning we'll need only that

+1137-21032024
+	As there's little to no time left to code and design this project, I will proceed to carry on with deliverance of the code. very very fun.